fgdaniel/laravel-scaffolding/README.md

 ## Commands

-You can install the package via composer:
+This command will do new blade file in directory `resources/dashboard/views/components` and component controller in `app/View/Components/Dashboard`

 ```bash
 php artisan dash:component <Name>
 ```

-This command will do new blade file in directory `resources/dashboard/views/components` and component controller in `app/View/Components/Dashboard`
+This command will do new blade file in directory `resources/frontend/views/components` and component controller in `app/View/Components/Frontend`

 ```bash
 php artisan front:component <Name>
 ```

-This command will do new blade file in directory `resources/frontend/views/components` and component controller in `app/View/Components/Frontend`

 ## Alias